PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 provenance in addition to inputs, outputs, options, and version.
 The crop preflight materializes the original runtime-input set once for all requested boundaries, and does not collect an unused second set of kept operator outputs.
+Top-level boundary names no longer trigger recursive nested-subgraph name collection; that diagnostic-only traversal is deferred until a requested name is actually missing from the top level.
+Producer discovery and forward reachability share one operator-stream scan, while missing-input validation, required-tensor collection, and kept-operator materialization share a second scan over only the retained indices.
+Cropped operators use the common element clone contract with explicit deep-copied options and axis semantics, preserving the crop API's independent-mutation behavior.

 Dependency-safe split-point discovery uses one producer scan and one consumer edge scan.
 Backward dependencies are represented as invalid-boundary range